Submit an ATP Question

 Would it be possible for Caltrans to simplify requirements for the PIF for certain organizations such as City Force?
 The PIF is a Federal requriment; and Caltrans cannot change or steamline the PIF process for the ATP or for any organization.

 For a joint project between a City and school district where the city has a current Caltrans grant and the school district has not previously applied – any advice on who should apply as lead?
 Consider which agency is more familiar with the federal funding process and which agency will be maintaining the facility.
+It may be easier for the city to enter into a Master Agreement with Caltrans.

 Does the city need to adopt a resolution with an executed agreement to partner with a school district prior to applying?
 This would depend on how the city and your school district are legally related.
 This is something you would need to discuss with your legal department.